 AWS Certification Exam Reimbursement for Veterans: US service members returning from active duty can face many challenges as they transition to civilian life and embark on a new career.
 To help veterans succeed, we’ve worked with the VA to make AWS Certification exams eligible for VA reimbursement.
 Learn more and find answers to common questions here.

 Whether you are currently transitioning out of the military or have been out for a while, whether you’re in school already have a degree, we’ve got something for you.
 Learn more here.

-Go to www.TADPGS.com, click on the “Looking for People” tab, then view “Veterans Solutions” to see more for information on our Veterans Solutions for Employers.
-Please join our LinkedIn group, Veterans Hiring Solutions for Veterans at http://linkd.in/Sg346w.
-If you have specific questions about hiring veterans or the incentives for doing so, contact me at .Marich@Adeccona.com.
+Go to www.TADPGS.com, click on the “Looking for People” tab, then view “Veterans Solutions”.
+To see more information for Veterans, please join our LinkedIn group, Veterans Hiring Solutions for Veterans at http://linkd.in/Sg346w.
+If you have specific questions, contact me at Ben.Marich@Adeccona.com

 The military is its own culture.
 When transitioning to a civilian career, it can be daunting, but with preparation and understanding it does not have to be so challenging.
 Lida Citroen of Military.com has some insights.
 Continue reading →

 Often, we find ourselves in workplace situations that create tension and drama.
 How we handle or do not handle it determines how effectively we can resolve it utilizing interpersonal skills and finesse.
 Dr. Martina Carroll-Garrison, an Executive Leadership Coach, has some thoughts that may be worth considering.
 Continue reading →

 Often overlooked by job seekers, a thoughtful and well written thank you note may be your key to getting that job after the interview.
 Andrew LaCivita CEDO of Milewalk , and author of several books on the hiring process, has several insights.
 Continue reading →